 On what platform do remote classes take place?

-All students received a connection to the ZOOM platform, which should facilitate these new pedagogical exchanges.
-This tool is in addition to a variety of educational materials which should help you to maintain your living and working routines, while still taking into account the variable conditions of internet access.
+All students have personal access to the ZOOM platform.
+This tool is in addition to a variety of educational materials which help to maintain regular living and working routines, while still taking into account the variable conditions of internet access.

 Is attendance mandatory for remote classes?